dev-sheikh-ali/redesign/README.md

   * Provides a message or placeholder when no results match the filters.

 * **Supabase Integration**:
-  * Used for hosting skip images seamlessly.
+  * Used for hosting skip images seamlessly. i noticed this is what was used in th template from the image urls

 ---